jmdejong/rustifarm/docs/glossary.md

 ## Parameter

 A layer between JSON and the datastructures in the rustifarm code.
-Can be int, float, bool, string, template, list and interaction.
-The interaction parameter is in the process of being deprecated.
+Can be int, float, bool, string, template or list.

 ## ComponentParameter